Remembering Manna and Bread

 At Passover, Messianic Jews remember God’s faithfulness to meet the needs of the Israelites with manna in the wilderness.
 We also rejoice that He has given us His written Word to live by and Yeshua, who is both the bread of life and the Word (John 1:14).

-Many times in the book of Deuteronomy, God told the Jewish people to how He had provided for them in the wilderness.
+Many times in the book of Deuteronomy, God told the Jewish people to remember how He had provided for them in the wilderness.
 Similarly, recalling God’s care for us today reminds us of His great power and tremendous love, fueling our faith in Him.

 Think of some instances in your life when God specifically provided for your physical needs.
 Next, consider how His Word nourishes your spirit and sustains you.
 What are some key Scriptures that have fed you and met your spiritual needs at various times?
 Jot down today’s answers and add them to your list of remembrances accumulating as you go through these daily Passover devotionals.